 • Encryption at rest and in transport using the most secure encryption protocols.

-If you are an architect at a bank and you are considering adopting a cloud-based core banking system, what do you need to keep in mind?
+If you are an architect at a bank and you are considering adopting a cloud-native core banking system, what do you need to keep in mind?

 1. Gather information and talk to other financial institutions